Pabla007/-60_Days_of_code/README.md

 d[34,60] - Completed my Coursera week 3 program it was really interesting to implement forward and backward pass and updated the weight.
 If anyone interested than go through it i have shared the gist link.

 D[35,60] - Completed [6.36-6.37] In lesson 6 and will implement Cifar-10 solution tomorrow as i was busy in kite flying and pretty tired from it and i have also read one research paper [A deep learning framework for hyperspectral image classification using spatial pyramid pooling] .

+d[36,60] - I have Skipped this day & enjoying kite flying days.
+And My internet was not working so i was not able to post my update yesterday.

+d[36,60] - I have successfully implemented Cifar_10_cnn solution with 74% accuracy i will see tomorrow how could i increase it.